 Move your body

 Read about the value of incidental exercise in this article.
-It’s important to get away from the mind-set that you need to do a full one hour, intense workout to receive the benefits.
-In fact, if you’re working on how to have more energy, a short burst of movement to simply get the heart rate up and the blood flowing could well be more beneficial.
-If your body is tired and depleted, a high intensity or long workout could make you feel more tired.
-If you often find yourself ‘desk bound’, try these simple stretches to help add a little bit of movement into your day.
+It’s essential to get away from the mindset that you need to do a full one-hour, intense workout to receive the benefits.
+If you’re working on how to have more energy, a short burst of movement to get the heart rate up and the blood flowing could well be more beneficial.

 Mind your stress